buvis/docs/src/installation.md

 kubectl apply -f infrastructure/manifests/install-calico.yaml`
 ```

+### Cluster DNS forwarding to home router

+Cert-manager challenges won't be resolved when using external DNS servers.
+External IP will be passed as A record and router's firewall will drop the connection from LAN to it.
+You need to use the internal DNS provided by home router.
+Perhaps this won't be necessary, because I changed DNS IP to home router in Proxmox node in System - DNS.

+1. Edit `coredns` ConfigMap
+2. Change `forward .` line to `forward . <IP_OF_HOME_ROUTER>`
+3. Restart `coredns` Deployment

 ### Workloads deployment

 [Flux](https://github.com/fluxcd/flux2) watches my [clusters repository](https://github.com/buvis-net/clusters) and makes the changes to them based on the YAML manifests.